Jsourjah/studio/README.md

 For your business, the best approach is to deploy the application to Firebase Hosting.
 This will make it a live website accessible from anywhere, without needing to run commands on your computer.

+This project is pre-configured for a seamless deployment to Firebase Hosting.
+The included `firebase.json` file tells Firebase how to build and serve your application.

 ### 1. Login to Firebase

-In your terminal, run this command and follow the prompts to log in to your Google account:
+If you haven't already, run this command in your terminal and follow the prompts to log in to your Google account:
 ```bash
 firebase login
 ```